 Its #throwbackThursday so a great time for a race recap!
 The weather really put a damper on some people’s finish & overall race experience at Cap City this year, but personally I had a great race and wanted to remember it as a positive event.

 Our dear friends from out of town decided to come down for the race, so we had a fun Friday night of “catching up” and watching all the little ones play (my two and my friend Kate’s two, ranging in ages from 1-8).
-We set our alarms for 5:40AM, checked the weather for what seemed like the 1 millionth time and headed down to the Columbus Commons at 6:20AM, ponchos in tow.
+We laid out our clothes ~ weather forecast was lower 60s with a strong chance of showers, meaning layers to peel off and a hat to keep the rain out of my eyes ~ set our alarms for 5:40AM, checked the weather for what seemed like the 1 millionth time and left for the Columbus Commons at 6:20AM, ponchos in tow.
 We met up with some other groups of friends, took some group photos, of course made a pitstop at the porta-pots and finally around 7:40 made our way to our corrals.

 The weather held off and we started promptly at 8AM.
 My husband and our friend, Mitch, helped pace me as I was attempting a PR finish of under an 8:52/mile.
 We started with the half pace group of 8:47/mile pace and stuck with them until they veered off a little after mile two.
 The first few miles were SUPER humid & sticky and shortly after, the storm began to move in.
 It rained lightly for the last part of my race and helped give me the extra motivation to finish strong… I wanted to get to that dry VIP tent!

 I struggled the last mile.
 I was tired, wet & my lungs felt like exploding.
 I honestly thought about walking at one point.
 The guys kept me going though, pushing me the last stretch with an 8:10/pace and a strong finish.